 Be prepared for an intense training environment.
 During the first week, a typical day begins at 5:30 a.m. and includes morning physical fitness training followed by three training sessions that range from one to four hours.
 The morning and afternoon sessions focus on individual and team skills.
 Upon arrival, participants are divided into 10-person teams.
 Each participant will serve as “team leader” for one day and be evaluated on their performance.

 Activities include rappelling, orienteering, paintball, first aid and crisis preparedness.
 Evening sessions focus on interactive classroom instruction on the methods, traits and principles of leadership, and effective communication.

 The second week builds on these new skills.
 Participants confront physical challenges such as climbing and rappelling the cliffs of Deer Leap Mountain.
-They practice wilderness survival skills during a three-day “in the woods” overnight exercise, and then test what they’ve learned during the Team Challenge Course.
+They practice wilderness survival skills during a three-day “in the woods” overnight exercise, and then test what they’ve learned during the Bushmaster Course.
 Teams spend their final days competing in the Olympic Challenge Course, a drill competition and skit night.